nervosnetwork/rfcs/rfcs/0000-ckb/main.md

 For general business scenarios, currently there are no generic ways to get simplified and efficient validation algorithms from the generation algorithm.
 In this case we can use the same algorithm state generation and validation: the client side uses the algorithm to generate new states, then nodes run the same algorithm using the transaction's inputs and compare the output states with the new states in the transaction.
 If the states match, then the validation passes.
 When the same algorithm is used, state generation and validation have the same computation complexity, but running in different environments.
 The advantages of separating generation and validation are:

 * Certainty of transactions: Certainty of transactions is one of the core pursuits of distributed systems.
 Certainty in transaction latency (see [Hybrid Consensus](#hybrid-consensus)) has seen a lot of attention, but certainty in transaction output hasn't see much discussions.
-If new states are generated on the nodes, the users that started the transaction won't be able to be certain about the exeucation context of the transaction, and the transaction could generate unexpected outputs.
+If new states are generated on the nodes, the users that started the transaction won't be able to be certain about the execution context of the transaction, and the transaction could generate unexpected outputs.
 In CKB, the users generate new states on the client side.
 They can confirm with the new states before propagating it to the network.
 The users can be certain with the the outcome of the transaction: whether the transaction passes validations and gets accepted by the network, or the validation process fails and there won't be state changes. (see diagram 2)
-* Parallism: If new states are generated on the nodes, they won't know the state dependencies of transactions before they are processed.
+* Parallelism: If new states are generated on the nodes, they won't know the state dependencies of transactions before they are processed.
 This makes it difficult for the nodes to know which transactions are independent and can be executed in parallel, and which transactions have dependency relationships and have to be executed serially.
 In CKB, transactions need to declare their dependent states in the inputs, so the nodes can see dependency relationships between transactions (see [Transaction](#transaction)).
 Independent transactions can be processed in parallel in many ways, such as on different CPUs or sent to different shards.
 Parallelism can help us improve scalability of blockchain systems.
 * Distributed computation: the system's efficiency improves when we utilize computation resources on the clients and lower the the computation load on the nodes.
 * More flexible client side implementation and easier to integrate with client side platforms: even when the algorithms are the same, generation and validation can be implemented differently.
 The client side has the flexibility to choose the programming language for better performance, or integrate the generation logic into their own runtimes to give better user experience.